 Let’s look at how a cloud-based POS system compares to a locally hosted POS system.

-On-site: Typically costs a setup fee and requires a trained engineer to set up equipment, customise the software to your needs and install it on your local computer network.
+In contrast, legacy POS systems (i.e. on-site/locally hosted) typically cost a setup fee and require a trained engineer to set up equipment, customise the software to your needs and install it on your local computer network.
 On-site POS systems can’t be used before both the hardware and software setup have been done.

-Cloud-based: Subscription-based, usually without a long-term contract, which covers everything including licences, customer support, data hosting and software updates.
-You usually pay per touchscreen device using the POS application.
+Cloud-based POS apps are usually subscription-based, sometimes without a long-term contract, the cost of which covers licensing, customer support, data hosting and software updates.
+You usually pay per touchscreen device using the software.
 Plans are flexible so you can switch to more or fewer devices or cancel any time.
-If using many POS touchscreens as in the case of large retailers with multiple stores, the costs can add up to be as expensive as on-site systems.
+If many touchscreens are used – as in the case of large retailers with multiple stores – the costs can add up to be as expensive as on-site systems.

-Cloud-based: Limited customisation options of core app features, although there are POS applications created for specific sectors such as restaurants (Lightspeed Restaurant POS is an example).
-Furthermore, many cloud-based POS apps can integrate with various compatible partner platforms like Xero and WooCommerce, creating much room for growth and flexibility.
+Cloud-based EPOS is usually created for specific sectors such as restaurants or retail.
+The EPOS apps usually come with select features most relevant to those areas, and if you pay more, you can usually get additional features.
+Furthermore, many of the POS apps can integrate with various partner platforms like Xero and WooCommerce, creating much room for growth and flexibility.

-On-site: Providers can customise the POS software to your unique exact business needs, for instance the POS interface can show only what’s needed in that company.
-Not made for integration with internet-based software platforms, so integrating in-store sales with, say, e-commerce sales may not be possible.
+Providers of locally hosted software can customise the POS features to your unique business needs, for instance the POS interface can show only what’s needed in that company.
+On the other hand, it often does not mix with internet-based software platforms, so integrating in-store sales with, say, ecommerce may not be possible.
 Any customisation should be done at setup, as it costs to adapt and change the system later.

-Cloud-based: Requires an ongoing internet connection to function, so it’s vital the POS device has a decent WiFi or mobile network data connection.
+Cloud POS requires an ongoing internet connection to function, so it’s vital the touchscreen till has a decent WiFi or mobile network connection.
 Some applications has the capacity to work offline, then sync the new data to the cloud when back online.
-Certain POS applications only function on iPads, but many offer Android compatibility too.
+Certain POS applications only function on iPads, but many offer Android compatibility.
 Software updates are done automatically by the provider – just make sure you’re using the latest version of the app.

-On-site: Functions without an internet connection.
-Requires own physical server (for instance, a computer hard drive) set up on your business premises.
+On-site POS systems function without an internet connection.
+Instead, they require a physical server (for instance, a computer hard drive) set up on your business premises.
 Periodical software updates need to be done either manually by yourself or professionally by an IT engineer on your premises.

-Cloud-based: Works on tablets and smartphones so you can accept payments from anywhere you bring your mobile device, provided you have a 3G, 4G or WiFi connection.
-Chip, contactless/NFC or swipe card payments should of course be processed through a card reader, but there are many compact and wireless card machines that can be used with cloud-based POS systems.
-Management functions can be accessed through any web browser anywhere.
+Cloud POS apps commonly work on tablets and smartphones so you can accept payments from anywhere, provided you have a 3G, 4G or WiFi connection.
+Chip, contactless or swipe cards should of course be processed through a card reader, but there are many compact and wireless card machines that can be used with cloud-based POS systems.
+Management functions can be accessed through a web browser anywhere.

-On-site: Can’t be used outside the business premises where the software is installed.
+On-site systems can’t be used outside the business premises where the software is installed.
 Wireless card terminals connected to the on-site POS will only work within the connectivity range of the system.
-Management functions can only be accessed on the POS premises.
+Management functions can only be accessed on the premises where the system is installed.

-Cloud-based: All data is stored in the cloud, which is highly secure.
-None of your data is stored on your point of sale devices, so if you lose all your hardware, you still have instant access to all your sales data and POS system when logging into a new computer or mobile device.
+All cloud-based POS data are stored in the cloud, which is highly secure.
+Usually, none of your data are stored on your devices, unless your POS app can function offline temporarily, in which case your device saves changes until the next time you’re online.
+If you lose all your hardware, you still have instant access to the sales data and system when logging in on a new computer or mobile device.
 The POS provider automatically performs any security updates needed in the software.

-On-site: All data is stored on your own physical server, usually a computer hard drive.
+Locally hosted POS systems store data on your own physical server, usually a computer hard drive.
 This means that if something happens to your computer, your data is at risk.
 It is therefore required you keep your operating system up to date with the latest security updates and take good care of your equipment.